 “Always seek the advice of an independent financial adviser that doesn’t take a percentage of your super or have any ties with the super industry to get a genuine overview of what you need.”

-Overall, the amount of money needed to retire depends on individual circumstances.
+Overall, how much money you need to retire depends on your individual circumstances.
 To be prepared, it pays to know how personal, social and economical factors will play into your life after work.
 Don’t wait until your 60s, start planning early!

 This article takes general advice from financial advisors Christine Lusher from Lush Wealth and Brenton Tong from Financial Spectrum.
 Make sure you seek financial advice appropriate to your individual circumstances before making decisions.